krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 Licensed to The Apache Software Foundation, http://www.apache.org/
 ```

-I will not go through the source code to explain you all the details before I jump into examples.
+I will not go through the source code to explain to you all the details before I jump into examples.
-It's completely not natural.
-In my work I often profile applications which source code I haven't
+As, in my work, I often profile applications that have source code I haven't
 seen.
 Just consider it as a typical microservice build with Spring Boot and Hibernate.

-In all the examples I will assume that the application is started with ```java -jar``` command.
+In all the examples, I will assume that the application is started with the ```java -jar``` command.
 If you are running the application from the IDE then the name of the application is switched
 from ```first-application-0.0.1-SNAPSHOT.jar``` to ```FirstApplication```.